CASIO music BLOG

 Overall, the Casio CDP-130 is a great digital piano for beginners, and would be ideal for a student of any age who is looking for something affordable but with all the essential features included.
 A quick look online shows that this instrument would suit anyone with a budget of £299 (in actual fact, I found the price to be even lower in my local music shop).

-If you’re able to put a little more into your investment, you might be interested in my next choice: the Casio PX-760.
+If you’re able to put a little more into your investment, you might be interested in my next choice: the Casio PX-770.

-The PX-760 is the first instrument in Casio’s very popular Privia range.
+The PX-770 is the first instrument in Casio’s very popular Privia range.
 They sound great and they're also some of the most compact digital pianos available in the UK.
-This means that they are perfect where you need an instrument that plays well but doesn't take up much room.
+This means that they are perfect for when you need an instrument that plays well but doesn't take up much room.

-In fact, many important parts of the PX-760 (such as the weighted keys) are borrowed from instruments costing twice the price, which is why the PX-760 is really good value for money.
+In fact, many important parts of the PX-770 (such as the weighted keys) are borrowed from instruments costing twice the price, which is why this piano is great value for money.

-The PX-760 uses a completely different technology to the CDP-130 that I mentioned earlier, and I could hear a big improvement in the sound quality.
-The instrument coped with everything I played, from starter tunes to professional pieces and beyond.
+The PX-770 uses a completely different technology to the CDP-130 that I mentioned earlier, and I could hear a big improvement in the sound quality.
+The instrument coped with everything I played, from starter tunes to professional pieces.

 Secondly, Casio’s brilliant Concert Play feature introduces the sound of an orchestra into your music learning.
 Basically, you can play along to some beautiful orchestral music and be the star soloist alongside Japan’s finest orchestra, the NHK Symphony.
 As a beginning piano student, I always dreamed of what it would be like to be part of an orchestra.
 With the Concert Play feature and the free included music book, Casio makes this possible and my students love it.

-The PX-760 is a great musical companion for many students, and it’s no wonder that it is one of Casio’s top sellers.
+The PX-770 is a great musical companion, and it’s no wonder that it’s one of Casio’s top sellers.
 Is it worth the extra £200 over the CDP-130?
 Definitely.
-As I found out, an PX-760 could cope with even top grade piano pieces, thanks to the impressive piano sound and great keyboard feel.
-What's more, its sleek cabinet design makes it look really impressive.
-In my view, it's one of the best digital pianos for beginners by far.
+As I found out, a PX-770 could cope with even top grade piano pieces, thanks to the impressive piano sound and great keyboard feel.
+What's more, its sleek cabinet design looks really stylish (in black or white) and it can connect to iOS and Android devices too.
+In my view, it's one of the best digital pianos for beginners on the market today.